anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_anchor_distribution.md

 ## Launcher applications

-Launcher applications (`anchor`, `anchor.exe`, `anchorGUI`, `anchorGUI.exe` etc.) run the relevant jar with a specific memory profile, also ensuring `lib/` and `plugins/`are added to the classpath.
+Launcher applications (`anchor`, `anchor.exe`, etc.) run the relevant jar with a specific memory profile, also ensuring `lib/` and `plugins/`are added to the classpath.

-The UNIX launcher applications (`anchor` and `anchorGUI`) are BASH scripts that can be easily edited.
+The UNIX launcher application (`anchor` ) is a BASH script that can be easily edited.

-The Windows launcher applications (`anchor.exe` and `anchorGUI.exe`) use [Launch4J](http://launch4j.sourceforge.net/) to launch Java directly from windows.
+The Windows launcher application (`anchor.exe`) uses [Launch4J](http://launch4j.sourceforge.net/) to launch Java directly from windows.
 These are created during the Maven build process.